 - New beginnings

-Whether it’s being called names, feeling excluded, or being harassed online, bullying leaves someone feeling totally rubbish.
-It can be really hard to deal with, and for a parent, it is not always immediately obvious that it’s going on.
-Get the facts on what to look out for and how you can help.
+Whether it’s being called names, feeling excluded, or being harassed online, bullying is a horrible experience for a teen.
+As a parent it can be hard to deal with, and it’s not always immediately obvious that this is what’s happening for your teen.
+If you’ve noticed that they’re behaving differently and are worried that they might be being bullied, get the facts on what to look out for and how you can help.

 - being withdrawn or disengaged

 - a loss of interest in the things they usually enjoy